xmrig/xmrig-proxy/README.md

 ## Compatibility
 :warning: :warning: :warning: **Nicehash support must be enabled on miner side, it mandatory.** :warning: :warning: :warning:

-* Compatible with any Monero and AEON pools, strongly recommended use pool with fixed diff feature.
+* Compatible with any Monero, Electroneum, Sumokoin and AEON pools, except **nicehash.com**.
 * Any miner with nicehash support, `--nicehash` option for [XMRig](https://github.com/xmrig/xmrig), `"nicehash_nonce": true,` for xmr-stak-cpu.
 * [Comparison](https://github.com/xmrig/xmrig-proxy/wiki/Comparison) with other proxies.